What Will I Learn?

 You choose what you want to learn.
 Choices include:

-Writing - Letters, resumes, job application forms, writing notes, stories, directions, etc.
+Writing - Letters, notes, stories, poems, journals, essays, spelling, etc.

-Math - Budgeting, using a calculator, money skills, banking skills, basic and advanced operations, telling time, etc.
+Math - Budgeting, using a calculator, money skills, basic and advanced operations, telling time, etc.

-Computer Skills - Microsoft applications, basic operations, educational programs, internet, email, typing practice, etc.
+Computer Skills - Microsoft applications, basic operations, educational programs, internet, email, using an iPad, typing practice, etc.

 One to one tutoring

 You are matched with a volunteer tutor

 Topics include Microsoft Word, Email, and the Internet

 Full range of assistive devices

 Classes include some of the reading, writing and perhaps some math that you would use in everyday life.